benny7774/Assisgnmets/Articles/Weekreport2.md

 # Day7

 	I learned about solving problems using algorithm which the computer didn't about the mathematical thinking.
+The solving algorithm by steps list out all function and find the loop to solve the problem by the mathematical thinking.

 # Day8

-	I am trying to solve the problems by the algorithms
+	I am trying to solve the problems by the algorithms with my team and we got the solution to find out the algorithm for the problem.
+The steps we are created by the possible way for the solution in the problem.

 # Day9